marc2332/freya/book/src/guides/publishing.md

 # Optimizing

-The ["Optimizing"" chapter](https://dioxuslabs.com/learn/0.4/cookbook/optimizing) in the Dioxus docs applies in Freya too.
+The ["Optimizing" chapter](https://dioxuslabs.com/learn/0.4/cookbook/optimizing) in the Dioxus docs applies in Freya too.
 Note that WebAssembly-related tips are irrelevant.